Pringley/bitter/README.markdown

 Convert binary data to English gibberish using a dictionary of 2^16 words.

+A normal 128-bit number can be encoded in hexidecimal as:

+    aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d

+This is pretty tough to copy by hand.
+Why not use English?
+Bitter takes the same 128-bit number and encodes it as:

+    ponce scarlet successive toughened streamlines
+    superlative deng compressor pried dominions

 ## Installation

 Add this line to your application's Gemfile: